rellab/julia-template/README.md

 ## How to use

-1. `Download ZIP` on GitHub
+1. `Use this template` on GitHub
-2. Extract the ZIP file
-3. Open the directory with VSCode
+2. Clone and open it with VSCode
 4. Run the command `Reopen in container` (This is the command of devcontainer)

 ## Notes